Hawaii Bowl: Game history

 In its first year, the Hawai'i Bowl was sponsored by ConAgra Foods, making it officially the ConAgra Foods Hawai'i Bowl.
 The following year, Sheraton Hotels and Resorts Hawaii assumed sponsorship; the game's full name was changed to the Sheraton Hawai'i Bowl until Sheraton declined to renew sponsorship in 2014.
 In 2018, SoFi signed on as title sponsor of the game which is officially known as the SoFi Hawai'i Bowl.

 The current Mountain West tie-in was held by the Western Athletic Conference (WAC) until 2012, when the WAC ceased sponsoring college football, and Hawaii moved to the Mountain West.

 The first two editions were played on the Aloha Bowl's traditional Christmas Day date, but ESPN's acquisition of NBA rights came with the league's Christmas Day games, thus the game moved to Christmas Eve after 2004 in most years.

 The 2005 appearance of the UCF Knights at the Hawaii Bowl was the first ever bowl game in that school's history.
 In 2006, the Pac-10 replaced Conference USA (C-USA) as the WAC's opposition, with C-USA as an alternate.
-Since Christmas Eve fell on a Monday in 2007, the game was scheduled for the night prior (December 23) to avoid a conflict with Monday Night Football (also on ESPN).
+Since Christmas Eve fell on a Monday in 2007, the game was scheduled for Sunday night, December 23, to avoid a conflict with Monday Night Football (also on ESPN).
 In 2008, the bowl organizers selected Notre Dame as an at-large bid, marking the first time an independent played in the contest.
 C-USA again became a primary tie-in starting in 2009.
 The 2011 game featured the C-USA champion for the first time, as Southern Mississippi played instead of going to the Liberty Bowl, where the C-USA champion typically played at the time.
 The bowl featured the Mountain West champion for the first time in 2015, as San Diego State played instead of going to the Las Vegas Bowl, where the Mountain West champion typically plays.